AtsushiakaRaju/Weatherapp/README.md

 Access the live app directly here: (https://atsushiakaraju.github.io/Weatherapp/)

 ## Screenshots
-_Add screenshots or GIFs here to showcase the UI and functionality._

 ## API Reference
 This project uses the [OpenWeather API](https://openweathermap.org/api) to fetch real-time weather data.